-Field Anticipated Impact Mitigation Measures Responsible for Mitigation Monitoring of Mitigation Safety cause deaths and some of the most serious accidents. alarms and mirrors and check at least daily and maintained in good working order. (ii) Allow only authorized and competent workers to operate the vehicles; (iii) Plan collection routes to avoid times of high-pedestrian activities. (iv) Liaise with communities to position collection points in safe positions and/or collect at quiet times;
+Field Anticipated Impact Mitigation Measures Responsible for Mitigation Monitoring of Mitigation Health and Safety movements cause deaths and some of the most serious accidents. highly audible reversing alarms and mirrors and check at least daily and maintained in good working order. (ii) Allow only authorized and competent workers to operate the vehicles; (iii) Plan collection routes to avoid times of high-pedestrian activities. (iv) Liaise with communities to position collection points in safe positions and/or collect at quiet times;